 Simply put, a quartz watch is a watch that will function with a battery-powered movement.
 Quartz watches are timepieces that use an electronic oscillator regulated by a quartz crystal to keep time.
 Japan quartz movements are renowened for their superior time-keeping accuracy.
 But nowadays, most quartz movements are highly accurate, so you don't need to worry about that when it comes to this type of movement.

-mechanical movement uses energy from the wound mainspring to power a watch, rather than a battery.
+A mechanical movement uses energy from the wound mainspring to power a watch, rather than a battery.
 A mechanical watch needs to be hand-wound in order to keep time accurately.

 2.2.
 How to hand wind a mechanical watch?